-The Fractal Multiverse — a Paradigm Revisited
+The Fractal Multiverse — a Theocentric Paradigm

 Nine chapters exploring the cellular cosmos from history, physics, and philosophy